 We are a volunteer-run festival.
 We’re a (very!) small, but mighty team.

-Deborah Espect is an award-winning queer filmmaker and editor based in Brighton.
-She is currently developing her first feature, optioned by Makelight Productions.
-Deborah is also the Film Programmer for Latest TV in Brighton and festival curator of Inheritance, a new environmental festival on Northern Visions, Belfast’s local TV channel.
+Deborah Espect (she/her) is an award-winning queer filmmaker and editor based in Brighton.
+She is currently developing her second feature documentary and a slate of narrative features.
+Deborah is also the Director of Film for Latest TV in Brighton and the festival curator of Inheritance, a regular environmental festival on Northern Visions, Belfast’s local TV channel.
 She always seeks to elevate her fellow indie filmmakers and thrives on promoting positive queer stories.

 Cerys Evans – Co-Programmer